Velocidex/velociraptor-docs/content/vql_reference/basic/_index.md

 keyword).
 These queries will not be evaluated if they are not needed.

 This allows a query to cheaply branch.
 For example, if a parameter is given, then perform hash or upload to the server.
-See the